Tata’s chip making plan may hit roadblocks on global shortage: Report

 As a result, these analysts do not expect chip shortage to ease until mid-2022 and supply issues to some continue into 2023 to some extent.

-The semiconductors making is primarily an Asian forte with two Taiwan meeting 65 per cent of global supplies in H1 of 2021 (Taiwan Semiconductor Manufacturing Company or TSMC 58 per cent and United Microelectronics Corporation 7 per cent); Korean major Samsung’s meeting 14 per cent; and two Chinese firms meeting 11 per cent (Semiconductor Manufacturing International Corporation’s 6 per cent and Semiconductor Manufacturing International Corporation’s 5 per cent — any disruptions to Asian supply chains are of great global significance.
+The semiconductors making is primarily an Asian forte with two Taiwan companies meeting 65 per cent of global supplies in H1 of 2021 (Taiwan Semiconductor Manufacturing Company or TSMC 58 per cent and United Microelectronics Corporation 7 per cent); Korean major Samsung’s meeting 14 per cent; and two Chinese firms meeting 11 per cent (Semiconductor Manufacturing International Corporation’s 6 per cent and Semiconductor Manufacturing International Corporation’s 5 per cent — any disruptions to Asian supply chains are of great global significance.

-“Continued border closures and localised lockdowns following the emergence of new variants will continue to place pressure on semiconductor supplies and strengthen the risk of shortages continuing well into 2023, adding downside risk to Tata’s investment,” the report warned, adding too such reliance on outsourced silicon wafers from like TSMC, the Tatas will still be vulnerable to supply chain disruptions stemming from geopolitical tensions between Taiwan and China.
+“Continued border closures and localised lockdowns following the emergence of new variants will continue to place pressure on semiconductor supplies and strengthen the risk of shortages continuing well into 2023, adding downside risk to Tata’s investment,” the report warned, adding too such reliance on outsourced silicon wafers from companies like TSMC, the Tatas will still be vulnerable to supply chain disruptions stemming from geopolitical tensions between Taiwan and China.

 A further downside risk is Tata’s inexperience in making semiconductors.